aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/copy-page-setup-settings-from-source-worksheet-into-destination-worksheet/_index.md

 ## **Copy Page Setup Settings from Source Worksheet into Destination Worksheet**

 The following sample code illustrates how to copy *Page Setup settings* from one worksheet to another using [**PageSetup.copy(PageSetup, CopyOptions)**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#copy-pagesetup-copyoptions-) method.
-Please see the following sample code and its console output for a reference.
+Please see the following sample code and its console output for reference.

 ## **Sample Code**